 The Pekingese (‘Peke’ or ‘Lion Dog’) is one of the smallest of the toy dog breeds.
 His is extremely flat faced, short legged and hairy.
 Typically a lap dog but a dog with strength of character.
 His long, thick coat needs daily grooming and this, together with his flat features, means that he must be kept cool in warm weather.
 He is unable to walk fast or for long distances but should be gently exercised daily.

-- Brachycephalic airway obstructive syndrome (also due to head shape) – obstruction of the larynx and trachea (windpipe), causing breathing difficulties and exercise intolerance.
+- Brachycephalic obstructive airway syndrome (BOAS) (also due to head shape)

 - Suffering in hot weather, due to the above and hair abundance.

 - Intertrigo (facial fold skin disease)

 - Hemivertebrae Caused by selection for curly tail.

 - Eye disease: Progressive retinal atrophy (PRA) (annual testing)

 - The Pekingese is one of the 15 high profile breeds designated by the Kennel Club as requiring particular monitoring by reason of visible conditions which may cause health and welfare concerns.

 Identified by the UK Kennel club as part of their Breed Health and Conservation Plan.

 Estimated Breeding Values (EBVs) : No EBVs are currently available for this breed

 DNA Tests Available